exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/01_Docker-Based Dev Environment/05_Installing Local Docker/index.md

 On Linux, for convenience, configure non-root access to Docker CLI.
 <br>
 Next, making sure the Git skill is at the required professional level.
 Those who can't Git simply can't be called developers these days.
-There are 3-4 commands in Git for the everyday work - about as many as in Docker